TheBeachLab/designs/README.md

 # Designs

-A repository with some of my graphic designs
+A repository with some of my graphic designs (logos et al.)

 ## Xarxa de Fab Labs de Catalunya